Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 – Whether they are native plants that grow well in, or are adapted to local conditions, such as the climate (or the local climatic zone), rainfall, and the soil types in the area

-– Potentially growing more perennials that regrow vs annuals die off and don’t regrow
+– Potentially growing more perennials that regrow vs annuals that die off and don’t regrow

 Some small perennials also have the benefit of growing, and can then be divided and planted elsewhere

-– Growing companion plants which have a range of gardening benefits, and sustainability benefits
+– Growing companion plants which potentially have a range of gardening benefits, and sustainability benefits

 – Growing a diverse range of plants, such as flowers, herbs, foods plants, and so on

 – Grow plants or flowers that attract pollinators like bees, and also butterflies

 – Pay attention to what grows well after you’ve begun growing, and grow more of what grows effectively or best